joaopauloschuler/neural-api/README.md

 ## Why Pascal?
 * Compiled pascal code is super fast!
 This API can outperform some major APIs in some architectures.
-* Pascal is easy to learn and easy to make a bug free code.
+* Pascal is easy to learn and easy to make a readable and understandable source code.
 You'll be able to make super fast **native** code.

 ## Prerequisites
 You'll need [Lazarus](https://www.lazarus-ide.org/) development environment.
 If you have an OpenCL capable device, you'll need its OpenCL drivers.